deepaksrivastav/deepaksrivastav.github.io/_posts/2017-06-28-openshift-origin-installation.md

 ```

-3. Start the vagrant box and check the IP address of the vagrant box
+**Step 3 : ** Start the vagrant box and check the IP address of the vagrant box

 ```bash
 $ vagrant up
 $ vagrant ssh-config